jerasbertine/BSQ/README.md

 # run the project
 ./bsq map.txt
 ```
-You can find all the map in the " mouli-map " files
+You can find all the map in the " mouli-maps " files